How can an industry that emits large quantities of CO2 and uses non-renewable resources claim to be interested in sustainable development?

 But we recognize that making cement (the glue that holds concrete together) has environmental impacts.
 That is one of the reasons why we are so committed to this initiative – to look for ways of reducing these impacts on the environment and on society and to develop best practices that can be adopted across our industry, to make it more sustainable.
 CSI members have already made significant progress to date in reducing their CO2 emissions.
 Companies reduced their average net CO2 emissions by 12% between 1990 and 2006.

-The CSI currently has 22 members, headquartered in both developed and emerging countries and with operations in more than 100 countries.
+The CSI currently has 25 members, headquartered in both developed and emerging countries and with operations in more than 100 countries.
 Among the CSI members, we have groups based in Brazil, China, India, Mexico, and Thailand.
-We are pleased that in 2009 and 2010, five Chinese cement companies with a total production capacity equivalent to the EU joined the CSI.
+Five Chinese cement companies with a total production capacity equivalent to the EU joined the CSI in 2009 and 2010.
 This brings the reach of the CSI to approx. 40% of the global cement production, representing a majority of production in the EU and North America, Latin America and India, as well as approx. 20% in China.

 In China, there is increasing environmental awareness, and the government undertakes decisive actions in this area: China’s current Five-Year Plan calls for an aggressive 20% reduction in energy use per unit of GDP, with a special focus on energy intensive industries such as cement.
-And at the Copenhagen climate summit in 2009, China announced to lower its CO2 emissions per unit of GDP by 40-50% by 2020, compared to 2005-levels.
-China is gradually closing down older, more polluting cement plants, to replace them by more modern plants with improved environmental performance.
-To date, new dry kilns represent 70% of the total cement production capacity in China, and obsolete cement production capacity will be further eliminated in the coming years.
+And at the Copenhagen climate summit in 2009, China announced that it will lower its CO2 emissions per unit of GDP by 40-50% by 2020, compared to 2005-levels.
+China is gradually closing down older, more polluting cement plants, replacing them by more modern plants with improved environmental performance.
+To date, new dry kilns represent 70% of the total cement production capacity in China and the number will only increase in the coming years.

 Cement producers in emerging economies are increasing their use of alternative fuels and raw materials (as is widely practiced in Europe), providing both climate and waste management benefits.